ankitpakhale/VExAA/README.md

 6. **Performance Optimizations**: Redis caching for faster access to frequently used resources and improved conversion speeds.

 ## **Deployment**:

 - **Docker**: The application is containerized for easy deployment across environments.
 - **Kubernetes**: Enables seamless scaling and management of microservices, ensuring the application can handle increased user requests.
 - **Cloud Storage**: Converted audio files can be stored in scalable cloud storage solutions like AWS S3 or Google Cloud Storage.

 ## **Objective**:

-The primary goal of **VEXAA** is to provide a scalable, efficient, and user-friendly platform for converting video files to audio files, making it easier for content creators, businesses, and individuals to extract audio for their projects.
+The primary goal of **VExAA** is to provide a scalable, efficient, and user-friendly platform for converting video files to audio files, making it easier for content creators, businesses, and individuals to extract audio for their projects.